CraftAcademyLabs/ca_course/atm_challenge/step_2.md

 Okay, so we expected `balance` to be `1000` but it was `nil`.
 Let's make it so that every time an Atm object is instantiated whe balance is automatically set to 1000.

-We can do that by setting that value in the `initialize` method.
+We can do that by setting that value in the `initialize` method. `initialize` is a constructor method that will be run every time an instance of a class is created.

 !FILENAME lib/atm.rb
 ```ruby